Hyrachyus: Description

-The 1.5-m-long beast was related to palaeotheres, and suspected to be the ancestor of modern tapirs and rhinoceroses.
+Spanning 1.5 meters in length, Hyrachyus was related to palaeotheres.
 Physically, it would have looked very similar to modern tapirs, although it probably lacked the tapir's characteristic proboscis.
 Its teeth, however, resembled those of a rhinoceros, supporting the idea of its relationship with that group.
+It is proposed by some that Hyrachyus (or a hyrachyid of similar form) served as a common ancestor for North American rhinoceratoids.